YannAries/web-scraper-d1-arkema/README.md

 ## Roadmap

 - [x] Bypass CAPTCHA verification
-- [ ] Implement caching for the received content
+- [x] Set the cache timeout for the target webpage
 - [ ] Migrate from JavaScript to TypeScript